-We are a commercial-stage company focused on rare hereditary diseases that transforms real-world clinical and multi-omics data into superior insights to the diagnosis, drug discovery and treatment of rare disease patients.
-We are developing a global proprietary rare disease platform based on our real-world data and biological repository with over 3.9 billion weighted data points from approximately 600,000 patients representing over 120 different countries as of December 31, 2020, or an average of over 6,500 data points per patient.
+We are a strong partner for patients, physicians, and biopharma companies, from diagnostics to discovery, clinical development, market access & expansion in rare, metabolic, and neurodegenerative diseases.
+We are a commercial-stage company that transforms real-world clinical and multi-omics data into superior insights to the diagnosis, drug discovery and treatment of rare disease patients.
+We are developing a global proprietary rare disease platform based on our real-world data and biological repository representing approximately 650,000 individuals from over 120 different countries as of December 31, 2021.
 Our platform includes epidemiologic, phenotypic and genetic and multi-omics data that reflects a global population, and also a biobank of these patients' biological samples.
-We believe this represents the only platform that comprehensively analyzes multi-level data to improve the understanding of rare hereditary diseases, which can aid in the identification of patients and improve our pharmaceutical partners' ability to bring orphan drugs to the market.
-As of December 31, 2020, we collaborated with 33 pharmaceutical partners on projects targeting over 49 different rare diseases.
+We believe this represents the only platform that comprehensively analyzes multi-level data to improve the understanding of rare, metabolic, and neurodegenerative hereditary diseases, which can aid in the identification of patients and improve our pharmaceutical partners' ability to bring orphan drugs to the market.
+As of December 31, 2021, we collaborated with 33 pharmaceutical partners on projects targeting over 46 different rare diseases.

 A rare disease, by definition in the United States, is a disease that affects 200,000 or fewer people.
 However, with over 7,000 currently identified rare diseases, they in aggregate affect more than 350 million people globally.
-Rare diseases can be severe and often take years to diagnosis - on average it takes six to eight years for a patient with a rare disease to be diagnosed.
+Rare diseases can be severe and often take years to diagnosis.
+On average it takes six to eight years for a patient with a rare disease to be diagnosed.
 This underscores the significant unmet need for high-quality genetic or other information in the rare disease space for the early identification and effective treatment of patients.
 Despite legislative initiatives and continued investment in rare disease drug development, significant unmet need still exists.
-Of the 7,000 identified rare diseases, it is estimated that 80%, or 5,600, have a genetic origin and, of these rare hereditary diseases, only approximately 250 rare hereditary diseases, or less than 5%, have an FDA approved treatment.
+Of the 7,000 identified rare diseases, it is estimated that 80%, or 5,600, have a genetic origin and, of these rare hereditary diseases, less than 5%, have an FDA approved treatment.
 The introduction of new treatments and development of cost-effective drugs are constrained by a number of factors including: a lack of high-quality information regarding the clinical heterogeneity of medical symptoms, lack of comprehensive and curated medical data, difficulties in the early identification of patients, lack of biomarkers and difficulties in understanding market size and epidemiology.

-Our business is comprised of solutions for both physicians and their patients, as well as pharmaceutical companies.
+Our business is comprised of solutions for both physicians and their patients, as well as biopharma/ pharmaceutical companies.
 Our diagnostics solution typically starts with specialist physicians requesting diagnostic information to identify or confirm a rare disease by sending us their patients' blood samples on our proprietary dried blood spot collection kit that bears the CE Mark - the CentoCard.
-With highly advanced technology, our proprietary database and our team of medical experts, we then deliver reports back to the physicians that contain what we believe is critical information containing genetic, proteomic, metabolomic information, or some combination, depending on what is most salient for each case.
-We also input this data to our CentoMD platform, which enriches our understanding of rare diseases broadly.
+With highly advanced technology, our BioDatabank and our team of medical experts, we then deliver reports back to the physicians that contain what we believe is critical information containing genetic, proteomic, metabolomic information, or some combination, depending on what is most salient for each case.
+We also input this data to our Centogene BioDatabank.